An Analysis of Probabilistic Forwarding of Coded Packets on Random Geometric Graphs: Discussion

-Throughout our analysis, we have made the assumption that $\lambda p>\lambda_c \approx 1.44$.
-We justify this assumption here.
-Firstly, it is natural to work in the super-critical regime $\lambda > \lambda_c$.
-Since we are interested in a a broadcast problem, a basic requirement is for the underlying network to be connected, so that, every node in the network is reachable from the origin.
-In the sub-critical regime, the clusters are finite and small.
-To model large dense ad-hoc networks, we need the graph to be connected on a large area $\G_m$.
-This necessitates $\lambda$ to be greater than the critical intensity.
+In this subsection, we provide some justifications for the assumptions made in our analysis.
+Our interest in this paper is to broadcast information on large networks.
+A basic requirement for this is that a large number of nodes in the network must be reachable from the origin.
+In the sub- critical regime, i.e. $\lambda < \lambda_c \approx 1.44$, the clusters are finite and small.
+To model large ad-hoc networks, we need the graph to be connected on a large area $\G_m$.
+This necessitates $\lambda$ to be in the super-critical regime and the component of the origin within $\G_m$ to be large.
+In the limit as $m \rightarrow \infty$, this requires that the origin be present in the infinite cluster of the underlying RGG, thus justifying Assumption \ref{assump:orig}.

-Further, notice that for a near-broadcast, we need the expected fraction of successful receivers to be close to $1$, i.e., $\MarkPalm \left[ \frac{|\cR_{k,n}(\R^2)\cap \G_m|}{\lambda m^2} \right] \geq 1-\delta $ for some small $\delta >0$.
-Here, $\cR_{k,n}(\R^2) $ is the set of nodes that receive at least $k$ out of the $n$ packets from the origin when probabilistic forwarding is carried out on $\cG^\0$.
-If we would like this to hold for all sufficiently large $m$, then the forwarding probability $p$ must be such that $\cR_{k,n}(\R^2)$ has infinite cardinality.
-This implies that $p$ must be such that there is an IEC during probabilistic forwarding of packets on $\R^2$.
+Further, notice that for a near-broadcast, we need the expected fraction of successful receivers to be close to $1$, i.e., $\Palmexp \left[ \frac{|\cR_{k,n}(\cG^\0)\cap \G_m|}{\lambda \theta(\lambda) m^2} \right] \geq 1-\delta $ for some small $\delta >0$ (The denominator here is the expected number of nodes within $\G_m$ of the infinite cluster $C$.).
+If we would like this to hold for sufficiently large $m$, then the forwarding probability must be such that $\cR_{k,n}(\cG^\0)$ has infinite cardinality.
+This implies that $p$ must be such that there is an IEC during probabilistic forwarding on $\cG^\0$.
 Now, since existence of an IEC implies existence of an infinite cluster, the $p$ value must ensure presence of an infinite cluster.
 Thus $\lambda p >\lambda_c$.
+This justifies Assumption \ref{assump:super_crit}.

 It can also be seen from the simulation results in Fig. \ref{fig:RGG_simu} that $\tau_{k,n,\delta}$ is minimized when the forwarding probability is such that $\lambda p_{k,n,\delta} > \lambda_c$ or $p_{k,n,\delta} > 0.32$.
 Further, results obtained from our heuristic approach in Fig. \ref{fig:comparison}(a) and Fig. \ref{fig:comparison}(b) also suggest that the expected total number of transmissions is indeed minimized when operating in the super-critical regime.